cfossguy/grafana-cloud-workshop/breakout5/README.md

-## Breakout 4: Python REST API with node load metrics, response time metrics, recording rules and alert rules - PART 2
+## Breakout 4: REST API with metrics, recording rules, and alert rules - PART 2

 ### What Good Looks Like